chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 endless task: AWS constantly adds new API calls.
 Moreover, dynamic mapping is one of Elasticsearch's strengths; we should use it.

-My solution is to "flatten" the `requestParameters`, `responseElements`, and `resources` sub-objects before writing the event.
+My solution is to "flatten" the `requestParameters`, `responseElements`, `serviceEventDetails`, and `resources` sub-objects before writing the event.
 This is best explained by example: the `RunInstances` API call returns an array of objects, one per instance created.
 The CloudTrail event looks like this (showing only the fields relevant to this example):

 ```
 {